GBisi/QSOL/docs/tutorials/03-compiling-running-and-reading-results.md

 - `extensions.solutions`: Ranked solution rows with per-solution samples, selected assignments, and scalar values.

 #### `varmap.json`
-Maps your high-level QSOL variables to the solver's low-level indices.
+Maps backend variable labels to QSOL-level meanings.
-- Key: The high-level name (e.g., `ColorOf.is(n1, Red)`).
+- Key: The backend label used in BQM/QUBO output, for example `Pick.has[i2]`.
-- Value: The integer index used in the CQM/BQM.
+- Value: The readable source-level meaning, for example `Pick.has(i2)`.
 Useful for debugging raw solver outputs or understanding variable counts.

 #### `model.cqm` / `model.bqm`